zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

    std::unique_ptr<B>(new D());
 }
 ```
-### <a name="default-arguments-are-not-allowed-on-out-of-line-definitions-of-member-functions"></a>メンバー関数のアウトオブライン定義で既定の引数が許可されない
+### <a name="default-arguments-are-not-allowed-on-out-of-line-definitions-of-member-functions"></a>Default arguments are not allowed on out of line definitions of member functions
-テンプレート クラス内のメンバー関数のアウトオブライン定義では、既定の引数が許可されません。コンパイラは /permissive では警告を発し、/permissive- ではハード エラーを発します。
+Default arguments are not allowed on out-of-line definitions of member functions in template classes The compiler will issue a warning under /permissive, and a hard error under /permissive-.

-Visual Studio の以前のバージョンでは、形式が間違っている次のコードでランタイム クラッシュが発生する可能性がありました。 Visual Studio 2017 バージョン 15.3 では、警告 C5034: "'A<T>::f': クラス テンプレートのメンバーのアウトオブライン定義において既定の引数を使用することはできません" が生成されます。
+In previous versions of Visual Studio, the following ill-formed code could potentially cause a runtime crash.
+Visual Studio 2017 version 15.3 produces warning C5034: 'A<T>::f': an out-of-line definition of a member of a class template cannot have default arguments:
 ```cpp

 template <typename T>